The thyroid glands are paired, lobed-like structures that wrap partly around the windpipe (trachea), about halfway down the neck of dogs.

 Please also read other visitors' experience:

-One possible cause of thyroid cancer is believed to be stimulation of the thyroid glands over a prolonged period of time.
-For example, a hypothyroid dog who has been receiving excessive dosages of thyroid hormones, or a dog who is on a diet that is excessively rich in iodine.
-This over-stimulation may progressively cause the thyroid gland cells to change - first, a part of the gland may experience abnormal cell overgrowth (a condition known as hyperplasia).
-This cell overgrowth may eventually form a benign tumor (adenoma) which may then develop into a malignant cancerous tumor.
+This over-stimulation may progressively cause the thyroid gland cells to change.
+First, a part of the gland may experience abnormal cell overgrowth (a condition known as hyperplasia).
+This cell overgrowth may eventually form a benign tumor, which may then develop into a malignant cancerous tumor.

-If you notice a lump or swelling on the neck of your dog, you should get your dog to the vet immediately for a complete examination.
+If you notice a mass on your dog's neck, you should get your dog to the vet immediately for a complete examination.

 Tests to properly diagnose dog thyroid cancer include: